 To arrest any vessel in the UAE, the claimant shall provide a POA to lawyers having right of audience before the UAE courts.
+A copy of the POA and other documents will suffice for obtaining the arrest, however if the POA comes from abroad or is a special POA, it is needed in original in order to finalise the attestation in the UAE before it can be presented to the Courts.

-Please also note the POA shall be presented in original and no copies will be accepted by the Courts.
-The UAE are not a party to the 1952 Arrest Convention, so if the POA is executed abroad, it shall be notarised in the foreign country and then attested by the relevant Ministry of Foreign Affairs of the country of execution and by the UAE Embassy in that country.
+The UAE are in fact not a party to the 1961 Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (the Apostille Convention), so if the POA is executed abroad, it shall be notarised in the foreign country and then attested by the relevant Ministry of Foreign Affairs of the country of execution and by the UAE Embassy in that country.
 The POA so legalised will then need further attestation in the UAE by the Ministry of Foreign Affairs and Ministry of Justice, along with translation into Arabic by a certified legal translator.
 This could be a lengthy process and in case of urgency, these procedures are often an impediment to complete the arrest process.